 One of the most difficult aspects of divorce is the financial toll that it can take on a family.
 Divorce (or dissolution of marriage, as it is formally known in the state of Colorado) is notoriously known for being “expensive”.
-However, everyone’s financial situation is different; people who are facing divorce or who are considering the possibility of divorce may be wondering what exactly “expensive” means.
+However, everyone’s financial situation is different.
+People who are facing divorce or who are considering the possibility of divorce may be wondering what exactly “expensive” means.
 Is it going to cost them a few hundred dollars?
 A few thousand dollars?
 Tens of thousands of dollars?
-The cost to get a divorce in Colorado isn’t standard or universal, though.
+The cost to get a divorce in Colorado isn’t standard or universal.
+It is highly dependent on the complexity, and level of conflict in which the couple is engaged.

 One study from Martindale Hubbell found that the average cost of divorce for clients who work with Colorado divorce attorneys is about $10,750, but can realistically range anywhere from $3,500 to $19,900 (or less or more).
 This isn’t particularly helpful if you’re trying to plan for the future.
 What is more helpful is knowing what factors will influence how much your specific divorce will cost you, so you can get accurate expectations, make necessary arrangements, and do everything you can to keep the process as affordable as possible!

-Here’s a brief overview of the things that make dissolution of marriage more expensive and the unique way that our compassionate divorce firm can give you financial peace of mind.
+Here’s a brief overview of the things that make dissolution of marriage more expensive and the unique way that our client-goal-focused firm, and our Polaris Process™ can give you more clarity, and certainty, around the financial aspects of divorce.

 Why You Need To Pay For An Attorney

-One of the biggest costs associated with divorce is the cost of hiring legal representation.
-Because divorce attorney fees can be exorbitant, depending on the attorney in question, many people think that they can save money by taking a “DIY” approach; they try to handle their divorce themselves by following information they find online.
-Especially if you’re on amicable terms with your spouse, avoiding attorney involvement seems to be a great solution that minimizes red tape and achieves a better, more affordable result…but that’s a misconception that can end up making the cost to get a divorce in Colorado much more expensive than it needs to be!
+Because divorce attorney fees can seem high, depending on the attorney in question, many people think that they can save money by taking a “DIY” approach.
+They try to handle their divorce themselves by following information they find online, or from well meaning, but inexperienced friends and colleagues.
+Especially if you’re on amicable terms with your spouse, avoiding attorney involvement might seem to be a great idea that minimizes red tape and achieves a better, more affordable result.
+That can often be a huge misconception that can end up making the cost to get a divorce in Colorado much more expensive, in the end, than it needs to be!

-Colorado divorce lawyers go to law school for years to learn how to complete divorce paperwork without making any mistakes that could incur additional fees.
+Colorado divorce lawyers go to law school for years to learn how to complete divorce paperwork without making the kinds of mistakes that could incur additional fees.
 They know the local court system, they know how to navigate a variety of complex situations, and they know how to protect you from getting taken advantage of.
-If you end up representing yourself, you could become victim to common pitfalls that can extend the length of your divorce or lead to litigation (both factors that increase the price of divorce).
+If you end up representing yourself, you could become victim to common pitfalls that can extend the length of your divorce, lead to litigation (both factors that increase the price of divorce), or even lead to results that may be invalidated down the road.
 Also, consider that money isn’t the only cost involved.
 Lawyers can save you tremendous amounts of time and stress, which is why you need to have one (or an entire firm) on your side!
 Cutting out representation isn’t the way to cut costs.

 Factors That Influence How Much It Will Cost To Get A Divorce In Colorado

-Not all of the factors that make divorce more or less expensive are within your power to control, but here are a few that you should at least be aware of:
+Not all of the factors that make divorce more or less expensive are within your power to control, but many are!

 Whether You Agree On Major Issues

-The single most influential factor when it comes to predicting the cost to get a divorce in Colorado is disagreement.
+Simply put, conflict is expensive..
 The more you and your spouse disagree, the more time and effort it will take to reach a resolution, which will be more costly!
-If one or both of you isn’t willing to compromise or work together to find mutually agreeable terms, your case may need to be decided by a judge.
+If one or both of you isn’t willing to work together to find mutually agreeable terms, your case may need to be decided by a judge.
 Contested divorce battles are always many times more expensive than uncontested divorces!

 Whether Minor Children Are Involved

-Determining what happens to children can be the most challenging and most expensive part of divorce.
-Issues like legal and physical custody, parenting time, visitation, child support, and others pertaining to your kids can take much longer to resolve and are often more contentious.
-Figuring out a good solution to those issues may require several evaluations, mediation, court hearings, and/or a full-blown court battle; even if you and your spouse both want to do what’s best for the kids and minimize fighting, more time and money will go into a divorce where kids are involved.
+Determining how you will share parenting duties can be the most challenging and most expensive part of divorce.
+Issues like parenting time, decision making,,,, child support, and others pertaining to your children can take much longer to resolve and are often more contentious.
+Figuring out a good solution to those issues may require several evaluations, mediation, court hearings, and/or a full-blown court battle.
+Focusing your energy on what is best for the children can help minimize conflict and expense.

 How Much You & Your Spouse Have In Terms Of Assets

-The wealthier you and your spouse are, the more expensive your divorce is likely to be.
-If you have a lot of marital property - particularly if you have complex assets (like real estate investment properties or off-shore holdings or stock in private companies, for example), dividing these assets equitably can take longer to do.
+Dividing up large amounts of property, bank accounts, investments, retirement funds and/or debts can increase the cost of divorce.
+If you have complex assets (like real estate investment properties or off-shore holdings or stock in private companies, for example), dividing these assets equitably can take longer.
 Experts may need to be brought in to inventory/appraise the assets and make recommendations.
 Considerable debt can increase the cost to get a divorce in Colorado for the same reasons.

 Where You Live In Colorado